echtermeyer/BidBits-Webapp/README.md

 Start your application in a breeze with our simplified Docker commands.
 This ensures a uniform setup across different platforms and systems:

-1. To build the application, run: `docker-compose build`
+1. To build and start the application, run: `docker-compose up --build`

-2. To start the application, run: `docker-compose up`

-3. To clean everything including volumes: `docker-compose down -v`
+2. To clean everything including volumes: `docker-compose down -v`

 ---